Frequently Asked Questions

 - Does USC Rossier offer scholarships?

 - Does USC Rossier offer teaching assistantships, fellowships or graduate internships to students?

 - Does USC Rossier help students with placement for fieldwork requirements?

 - Can I transfer courses from another institution?

 Who should I contact for more information about a particular program?

 The USC Rossier Office of Admissions and Scholarships is here to assist you with questions regarding the programs we offer and the application process.
-You may reach a staff member by calling 213-740-0224, e-mailing firstname.lastname@example.org, or visiting the 3rd floor of Waite Phillips Hall on the USC campus.
+You can reach an admissions representative member by calling 213-740-0224, e-mailing email@example.com, or visiting the 3rd floor of Waite Phillips Hall on the USC University Park Campus.

 Most on-campus USC Rossier programs begin once a year in the fall semester.
 The Global Executive Doctor of Education and Master of Marriage and Family Therapy programs begin once a year in the summer.

 USC Rossier’s online programs Master of Arts in Teaching, Master of Arts in Teaching (TESOL), and Doctor of Education in Organizational Change and Leadership programs have January, May and September start dates.
 Visit USC Rossier online for more information on start dates and deadlines.

 When making admission decisions, the admissions review committee conducts a comprehensive evaluation measuring application materials against university and program-specific requirements.
 Important qualities in a candidate include a demonstrated capacity to excel in graduate level coursework, evidence of professional promise in their chosen field, passion about the program of interest, and ability to clearly articulate interest in the program and field.